sahashemip/cu-hbn-sic-ml-potential/README.md

 - Copper atoms can be introduced into both interlayer bonded and non-bonded structures.
 To investigate the transition barrier, we explored the energy profile along a one-dimensional coordinate.
 A total of 21 structures, along with their rattled and deformed counterparts (42 structures in total), were added to the database.

 <table border="1"><tr><td>
 <strong>NOTE&nbsp;</strong>─ Using the updated database, a new NEP model was trained to enhance accuracy, and the process of `Data Enhancement via Iterative Model Refinement` will continue in a sequential manner by adding more Cu atoms.
-The hBN/SiC surface migth host several Cu and \$V_\mathrm{B}\$ defect.
+The hBN/SiC surface migth host several Cu and $V_\mathrm{B}$ defect.
 </td></tr></table>

 -